Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/06-availability-targets/index.md

 Let's create an *Availability Target* that selects just your cluster.

 ## Option 1: Tanzu Platform GUI
-In the Tanzu Platform GUI navigate to `Application Spaces > *Availability Target*s` or click [here](https://www.mgmt.cloud.vmware.com/hub/application-engine/availability-targets).
+In the Tanzu Platform GUI navigate to `Application Spaces > Availability Targets` or click [here](https://www.mgmt.cloud.vmware.com/hub/application-engine/availability-targets).

-Next, click on the button in the upper right corner of the browser window labeled "Create *Availability Targets*."
+Next, click on the button in the upper right corner of the browser window labeled "Create Availability Targets".
 ![Create Availability Targets button](CreateATButton.png)

 In the resulting dialog, click the "Step by Step" button to get the guided interface for creating the *Availability Target*.